WHY CHLORINE RESISTANT SWIMSUITS ARE ESSENTIAL TO WATER FITNESS

 Now, just because a swimsuit is chlorine resistant, it doesn’t mean that it has to be boring, unflattering, or lacking in fashion.
 In fact there are many different styles of chlorine resistant swimsuits designed to meet varying water fitness needs.

 For example, if you are taking water aerobics classes, you plan to do a lot of jumping, twisting, water running, and a wide variety of arm movements.
-Perhaps a scoop back chlorine resistant swimsuit would not be the best fit for these activities.
-Many women find that racer backs, active backs, keyholes, and pretty much any other athletic back design out there, work better for water aerobics activities.
+Perhaps a racer backs, active back, keyhole, and pretty much any other athletic back design out there, work better for water aerobics activities.
 All of these back designs are available in chlorine resistant polyester, PBT, or a polyester/spandex blend.
 Whereas, if you are taking a water stretching class, where movements are slower, you may want a high scoop back chlorine resistant swimsuit for comfort.

 Many of the swimsuits described above are offered in beautiful prints, colors, and textures!
-As the brands you have grown to love, like Krinkle®, Speedo®, TYR®, and Dolfin®, embrace the world of water fitness, the gaps between boring water exercise gear and fashionable swimsuits diminish.
+As the brands you have grown to love, like Krinkle® and Dolfin® embrace the world of water fitness, the gaps between boring water exercise gear and fashionable swimsuits diminish.

-If you’d like to learn more on how to keep your swimsuit looking new, check out our 10 Tips To Extend The Life Of Your Swimsuit.
+If you’d like to learn more on how to keep your swimsuit looking new, check out our 10 Tips To Make Your Swimsuit Last Longer.